ferix/shared-notes/sql_prompts.md

 1. [Joins] Join conditions

-    Find the cities where the city's population is larger than **its own** country's population.
-(Hint: it's not a trick question; there are 2)
+    Select only the cities where the city's population is larger than **its own** country's population.
+(Hint: it's not a trick question;
+    there are 2)

 1. [Aggregates] Filtering after a group-by

-    Without using a sub-query, find the 5 countries that have exactly 6 cities in them.
+    Without using a sub-query, select only the 5 countries that have exactly 6 cities in them.